-Below are the bearish intensity scores for the most bearish stocks on Twitter over the past week and month.
+Below are charts with the intensity scores for the most active stocks on Twitter for the week and month ending 12/3/13.

 The counter trend bounce signal issued for Randgold Resources on 10/20/13 has ended as of last Friday.
 As I mentioned in the initial post, price traded higher after the signal, but was a failure (loss of -1.37%) from the bounce signal to closing it last Friday.
 Sentiment is still running high for the precious metals even though price continues to make new lows.

 Below are charts with the bullish intensity scores of the most bullish stocks on Twitter for the week and month ended 11/26/13.